Myths and facts about animal testing

 Associated Links:

-Dogs, because of the size and similarity of their organs, are important for the development of new surgical techniques and for the study of the heart, lungs and blood vessels.
-Cats are important in the study of hearing and brain function.
+Dogs, because of the size of their organs and their similarity to the human equivalents, are important for the development of new surgical techniques and for the study of the heart, lungs and blood vessels.
+Cats have been important in the study of hearing and brain function.
 The use of both cats and dogs is subject to particular controls which require that they are specially bred for research.
-Stray cats and dogs or lost pets are not used for research in Britain.
+Stray cats and dogs or lost pets are never used for research in the UK.

 Associated Links:

-There are no laws or regulations protecting laboratory animals
+MYTHS: The laws and regulations protecting laboratory animals are weak

-Around the world the welfare of animals in research is protected by national and international legislation, by local laws or by ethical committees.
-The UK is widely recognised as having some of the most comprehensive regulations covering laboratory animal welfare.
-Uniquely, UK researchers must both comply with stringent national regulations and submit their research proposals to local ethical review.
+Around the world, the welfare of animals in research is protected by national and international legislation, by local laws and by ethical committees.
+The UK is widely recognised as having some of the most comprehensive and effective regulations covering laboratory animal welfare.

 Associated Links:

 Researchers are concerned about the welfare of the animals that they study and this concern is both humane and scientific.
 Scientists are at least as caring as other people and, like anyone else, often have pets of their own.
-They have no reason to mistreat research animals and good reason for treating them well, because the use of unhealthy, stressed or frightened animals would reduce the reliability of an experiment’s results.
-Researchers make sure that their animals are well fed, well housed and kept free of infections and other illnesses.
+They have no reason to mistreat research animals and good reasons for treating them well, because the use of unhealthy, stressed or frightened animals would reduce the reliability of an experiment’s results.
+Researchers are supported by specially trained and credentialed animal technologists who make sure that their animals are well fed, well housed and kept free of infections and other illnesses.

 Associated Links:

 By law, researchers must work to minimise the suffering of animals in laboratories.
-This might be by using analgesia or anaesthesia to alleviate pain during or after a procedure, or it could be providing enrichment for animals in order to encourage mental stimulation and prevent boredom.
-98% of procedures are classified as sub-threshold, mild or moderate.
+This might be by using anaesthetic or pain-killers to alleviate pain during or after a procedure, or it could be providing enrichment in the animals’ housing to encourage mental stimulation and prevent boredom.

-It is in researchers’ interests to make sure animals suffer as little as possible; stressed animals are less likely to produce reliable results.
+It is in researchers’ interests to make sure animals suffer as little as possible because stressed animals do not produce reliable, reproducible, results.
 All animal research must pass an ethical evaluation which weighs up its pros and cons and decides whether it is justified.
-The research then has to be approved by Home Office Inspectors, who are all doctors or vets and who ensure that high welfare standards are applied.
+The research then has to be approved by Home Office Inspectors, who are primarily doctors or vets who ensure that animal welfare is always a priority.